nethangabrielb/nethangabrielb/README.md

 - 🔭 Currently working on expanding my full-stack development skills
 - 🌱 Always learning and staying up-to-date with modern web technologies
 - 💡 Always gonna strive in creating efficient, scalable, and user-friendly applications
-- 🤝 Open to collaborations and contributing to interesting projects so please hmu!
+- 🤝 Open to collaborations and contributing to interesting projects!

 ## 🔧 Development Toolkit